We’ll Love You Until You Can Love Yourself.

 90% percent of our staff are in recovery themselves, many of whom went through our program here at Rocky Mountain Treatment Center.

-Backed by our knowledge, professionalism, and 354 years of staff sobriety, we can get you started on your recovery journey.
 We use time-tested as well as innovative evidence-based treatments combined with compassion to give people new hope and help them be honest with themselves.
-With honesty as your foundation, we can help you open up, face your fears, and build confidence, allowing you to get to the heart of your addiction and begin recovery.
+We can help you open up, face your fears, and build confidence, allowing you to get to the heart of your addiction and begin recovery.

 I am passionate about serving individuals and their families suffering from the disease of dependency.
 I believe in one alcoholic/addict helping another.